ArtifexSoftware/MuPDF.NET/docs/api/document.rst

     Decrypts the document with the string *password*.
 If successful, document data can be accessed.
 For PDF documents, the "owner" and the "user" have different privileges, and hence different passwords may exist for these authorization levels.
 The method will automatically establish the appropriate (owner or user) access rights for the provided password.

-    :arg str password: owner or user password.
+    :arg string password: owner or user password.

     :rtype: int
     :returns: a positive value if successful, zero otherwise (the string does not match either password).
-If positive, the indicator :attr:`Document.is_encrypted` is set to *False*. **Positive** return codes carry the following information detail:
+If positive, the indicator :attr:`Document.IsEncrypted` is set to *False*. **Positive** return codes carry the following information detail:

       * 1 => authenticated, but the PDF has neither owner nor user passwords.
       * 2 => authenticated with the **user** password.